paozer/ft_containers/README.md

 The unit tests provided in this repository should only test defined behaviour.
 To use my tests on your own project compile `tests/main.cpp` and the container test file or take a look at the Makefile.
+If a test fails you can use the main function in `tests/main.cpp` compiled using the `no_unit_tests` recipe or with the `-DNO_UNIT_TESTS` flag to fix the issue while avoiding long compilation times.
 Using the `coverage` recipe you can also generate an html coverage report to detect bugs, unused code aswell as check the unit tests coverage.
+Be sure to run the executable to generate coverage information.
 Last but not least the `verify-tests` recipe compiles the unit tests with the STL containers to prove their correctness.

-Unfortunately branch coverage is broken if you don't compile with `-fno-exceptions` and comment out lines which use exception functionality.
+Unfortunately branch coverage is broken but you may get better results if you compile with `-fno-exceptions` and comment out code using exceptions.
 If you did not finish the tested container you will need to comment out sections which test methods you did not yet implement.

 ### Resources